-Different quantities are introduced to characterize the phase transition between delocalized and localized phases.
-Since eigenstate of the system at the Fermi level is the one that shows the tendency of the material to conduct an electron, one of the obvious characterization is to measure the extent of the eigenstate at the Fermi level.
-To quantify how much the eigenstate of the system $\psi$ is extended, people use the inverse participation ratio:
+People use different quantities to characterize the transition between delocalized and localized phases.
+Since the eigenstate of the system at the Fermi level shows the tendency of the material to conduct an electron, one of the obvious characterizations is to measure the extent of the Fermi level eigenstate.
+To quantify how much an eigenstate of the system $\psi$ is extended, people use the participation ratio:

-(where $N$ is the system size) for a normalized eigenstate $\psi$ with amplitude $\psi_i$ at each site $i$.
-In the delocalized phase, where the system is extended in the entire system, it approaches $1/N$ and it goes to $1$ in the localized phase where it is localized at some finite sites.
+($N$ is the system size) where for a normalized eigenstate, $\psi_i$ is the probability amplitude at each site $i$.
+In the delocalized phase, where the system is extended in the entire system, $\psi_i$ approaches $1/\sqrt{N}$, and thus PR goes to $N$.
+On the other hand, in the localized phase where the state of the system is localized at a few sites, PR approaches to $O(1)$.
 The next candidate would be entanglement.
-In the delocalized phase, where state of the system is extended, we expect larger correlation in the system than in the localized phase with a localized state; and thus amount of the entanglement is larger in the delocalized phase\cite{PhysRev.47.777, RevModPhys.73.565, schrodinger_1935, Osterloh2002, RevModPhys.80.517, RevModPhys.81.865}.
+In the delocalized phase, we expect a larger correlation in the system than in the localized phase.
+Thus, the amount of the entanglement is larger in the delocalized phase.
+Thus, the system entanglement properties can locate the phase transition point\cite{PhysRev.47.777, RevModPhys.73.565, schrodinger_1935, Osterloh2002, RevModPhys.80.517, RevModPhys.81.865}.

-Beside the eigenstate, looking at the energy eigenvalues is also informative; level spacing (defined as $\Delta_n = E_{n+1}-E_n$ level spacing between adjacent energy eigenstates for energy spectrum $\{E\}$) and their distributions are another way to characterize delocalized from localized phases\cite{PhysRevB.47.11487}.
-In the delocalized phase energy spectrum are doubly degenerated so there is a gap between even-odd and odd-even level spacing\cite{aubry1980analyticity, PhysRevLett.123.025301}.
-Moreover, ratio of the level spacing is also useful:
+Besides the system's eigenstate, looking at the system's energy eigenvalues is also informative.
+Level spacing (defined as $\Delta_n = E_{n+1}-E_n$ as a difference between the adjacent energies $\{E\}$) and their distributions are another way to characterize a delocalized from a localized phases\cite{PhysRevB.47.11487}.
+That stems from the fact that, in contrast to the localized phase, the energy spectrum is doubly degenerated in the delocalized phase, and thus there is a gap between even-odd and odd-even level spacing\cite{aubry1980analyticity, PhysRevLett.123.025301}.
+Moreover, the ratio of the level spacing:

-In delocalized phase, where statistics is Wigner-Dyson, the average of $r_n$ approaches to $\approx 0.53$ and in the localized phase with Poisson statistics, it goes to $\approx 0.386$, and people use it to distinguish different phases\cite{PhysRevB.75.155111, PhysRevLett.110.084101, PhysRevB.97.125116}.
+is also useful.
+In the delocalized phase, where the energy spectrum has a Wigner-Dyson distribution, the disorder average of $r_n$ approaches to $\approx 0.53$, and in the localized phase with Poisson statistics of the energy spectrum, it goes to $\approx 0.386$.
+Thus, people use the ratio of the level spacing to distinguish delocalized from localized phases\cite{PhysRevB.75.155111, PhysRevLett.110.084101, PhysRevB.97.125116}.